 Number of faculty: 5,500 faculty and support staff

-Colleges, programs, and degrees: Leiden University offers nine English-taught bachelor’s programs.
-Programs are three years in length and are offered in the topics of Archaeology; Arts, Media, and Society (Art History); Dutch Studies, International Relations and Organizations (Political Science); International Studies, Philosophy: Global and Comparative Perspectives; Psychology; and South and Southeast Asian Studies.
+Colleges, programs, and degrees: Leiden University offers 11 English-taught bachelor’s programs.
+Programs are three years in length and are offered in the topics of Archaeology; Arts, Media, and Society (Art History); Dutch Studies, International Relations and Organizations (Political Science); International Studies; Linguistics; Philosophy: Global and Comparative Perspectives; Psychology; Security Studies; and South and Southeast Asian Studies.
 More programs are being launched every year.

-Our honors college, Leiden University College offers six majors in the Liberal Arts and Sciences: Global Challenges program.
-Here you can study World Politics; International Justice; Global Public Health; Earth, Energy, and Sustainability; Governance, Economics, and Development; or Human Diversity, with many choices of minors, including Journalism and Gender Studies.
+Our honors college, Leiden University College, offers six majors in the Liberal Arts and Sciences: Global Challenges program.
+Here you can study Earth, Energy, and Sustainability; Global Public Health; Governance, Economics, and Development; Human Diversity; International Justice; or World Politics, with many choices of minors, including Journalism and Gender Studies.

 Geographic diversity: Leiden University students come from over 105 nationalities worldwide.

 International student services: A wide portfolio of international student services are offered.
 Orientation weeks, a dedicated International Student Advisor, Career Center, clubs and associations, University Sports Center, psychological counseling, Fenestra Disability and Learning Disability Center, Housing Office, and study and program coordinators are available for students.

 2017–2018 academic year tuition: Non-EU/EEA citizens: $11,300–$13,600 (depending on the program); EU/EEA citizens: $2,200–$4,500 (depending on the program); monthly expenditures—including rent, groceries, some travel, books, and incidentals—range from $860–$1,100 per month.